Want to check out the best Athens street art? This guide will show you where you can find the best street art in Athens Greece.

 Allow yourself a couple of hours to fully explore the area – it’s a really nice campus.
 You may want to pack a picnic as well!

 More street art in Athens

-You can find this amazing mural in Ampelokipi area, a 20 minute walk off the centre.
+Wherever you go in Athens, you will definitely see some street art.
+For example, you can find this amazing mural in Ampelokipi area, a 20 minute walk off the center.

 You can occasionally find street art on garbage bins.
-We honestly can’t remember where we saw this one!
+I honestly can’t remember where I saw this one!

-We hope that you have enjoyed our pictures!
-As you can see, they are quite different from the pictures of Ancient Athens, presenting another face of our wonderfully diverse city.
+I hope that you have enjoyed these photos!
+As you see, they are very different from the pictures of Ancient Athens, and they present another face of our wonderfully diverse city.

 These are some of my favourite street art works in Athens.
 I have left out several for you to discover yourself!
 Or you can take an Athens street art tour, where you will also find out a lot about the background of these wonderful murals.

 More guides about Athens

 Interested in more urban adventures and experiences in Athens?
 Check out these articles:

 - Ten things you should know before visiting Greece